Backups

 Back-up your node data

-Copy entire bee data folder to fully backup your node.
-This will do a full backup of kademlia-metrics, keys, localstore, stamperstore, password, and statestore, files into a newly created /backup directory.
+Copy entire bee data folder to create a full backup.
+This will do a full backup of kademlia-metrics, keys, statestore, stamperstore, password, and localstore, files into a newly created /backup directory.
 Make sure to save the backup directory to a safe location.

 mkdir backup